Is it trafficking?

 Interviews with key stakeholders, including those with lived experience of gender-based violence in a variety of work sectors and the organizations that support them.

-PHASE 4 (in progress)
+PHASE 4 (complete)

 Analysis and recommendations.

-PHASE 5 (not started)
+PHASE 5 (in progress)

 Systemic advocacy.